IETF-Hackathon/mDNSResponder/README.md

 If your Discovery Proxy device has a DNS hostname, replace “discoveryproxy.home.arpa” with that DNS hostname.
-This is not necessary when running on the OpenWrt router, because the router automatically configures its hostname appropriately.

 Replace “203.0.113.123” with the actual IP address of your Discovery Proxy device.